 If you’re looking for more places to engage in faith communities, I encourage you to check out CMU.
 If you’re already a student, read the CMU Daily for all events!
 Chapels and small groups are an excellent place to start, and there’s bound to be something there for you.

-Cassidy Brown is a 3rd year Peace and Conflict Transformation Studies student.
+Cassidy Brown is a third year Peace and Conflict Transformation Studies student.